-On January 27, Andrea Hobgood, former secretary of International Association of Bridge, Structural, Ornamental and Reinforcing Iron Workers Local 58, was charged in U.S. District Court for the Eastern District of Louisiana with embezzling funds from the New Orleans-based union in an unspecified amount.
-The charge follows an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On February 3, Lawrence Moyer, president of American Postal Workers Union Local 6723, was charged in U.S. District Court for the Eastern District of Michigan with one count of embezzling $2,599 in funds from the Troy (suburban Detroit) union.
+The charge follows a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡